|DAY 1: Wed - Departure from USA

 - Board your international flight from the USA to reach Morocco in the next day.

 - Our local representative will be awaiting your arrival at Casablanca International Airport.
-Please look for him at the arrival&rsquos hall.
-He will be holding a placard with your name on it.
+Please look for him in the arrival hall.
+He will be holding a sign with your name on it.
 He will escort you to your private vehicle.
-Then start discovering Morocco largest city and economic capital, Casablanca is the best representation of the modern nation.
+Then start discovering Morocco largest city and economic capital, Casablanca, best representation of the modern side of Morocco.

 - After breakfast, explore Morocco political and administrative capital.
 A clean central beach, an intact and evocative Kasbah, and an attractive walled medina that is far less touristy than those in other large cities.
 Our tour starts from the Mohammed V and Hassan II Mausoleum, Hassan Tower, the landmark of Rabat and one of the oldest mosques of Morocco.

 - The Kasbah des Oudaya, Rabat historic citadel occupies the site of the original Ribat (fortress-monastery) that gave the city its name.
 This afternoon, we drive along the Atlantic Coast to Tangiers.
 En route, there is hardly a better place for lunch (own expense) than the village of Moulay Bousselham.
 Time allowing, we will perhaps stop at Asilah (a small-town from the Roman era) known for its imposing ramparts and Portuguese fortifications which enclose the old town of white and blue washed houses.

 - Continuing our drive along the Atlantic coast (1 hour), we soon enter the urban area of Tangier.
 We penetrate the intricate medina of Tangier and reach our hotel for the next two nights.

 - Meal: Breakfast